Luis de Góngora

-Luis de Góngora y Argote (born Luis de Argote y Góngora; /es/; 11 July 1561 – 24 May 1627) was a Spanish Baroque lyric poet and a Catholic prebendary for the Church of Córdoba.
+Luis de Góngora y Argote (born Luis de Argote y Góngora; /es/; 11 July 1561 – 24 May 1627) was a Spanish Baroque lyric poet and a Catholic priest at Córdoba Cathedral.
 Góngora and his lifelong rival, Francisco de Quevedo, are widely considered the most prominent Spanish poets of all time.
 His style is characterized by what was called culteranismo, also known as Gongorismo.
 This style apparently existed in stark contrast to Quevedo's conceptismo, though Quevedo was highly influenced by his older rival from whom he may have isolated "conceptismo" elements.

 Biography

 Góngora was born to a noble family in Córdoba, where his father, Francisco de Argote, was corregidor, or judge.
 In a Spanish era when purity of Christian lineage (limpieza de sangre) was needed to gain access to education or official appointments, he adopted the surname of his mother, Leonor de Góngora.
 His uncle, Don Francisco, a prebendary of Córdoba Cathedral, renounced his post in favour of his nephew, who took deacon's orders in 1586.

 As a canon associated with this cathedral, Luis de Góngora traveled on diverse commissions to Navarre, Andalusia and Castile.
 The cities that he visited included Madrid, Salamanca, Granada, Jaén, and Toledo.
 Around 1605, he was ordained priest, and afterwards lived at Valladolid and Madrid.
-While in Madrid, he was a member of the Medrano Academy (Poetic Academy of Madrid) founded by its president Sebastian Francisco de Medrano between 1616–1622.
+While in Madrid, he was a member of the Medrano Academy (Poetic Academy of Madrid) founded by its president Sebastian Francisco de Medrano between 1616 and 1622.

 While his circle of admirers grew, patrons were grudging in their admiration.
 Ultimately, in 1617 through the influence of the Duke of Lerma, he was appointed honorary chaplain to King Philip III of Spain, but did not enjoy the honour long.

 He maintained a long feud with Francisco de Quevedo, who wanted to match his influence in talent and wit.
 Both poets composed many bitter, satirical pieces attacking one another, with Quevedo criticizing Góngora's penchant for flattery, his large nose, and his passion for gambling.
 Quevedo even accused his enemy of sodomy, which was a capital crime in 17th century Spain.
 In his "Contra el mismo (Góngora)", Quevedo writes of Góngora: No altar, garito sí; poco cristiano, / mucho tahúr, no clérigo, sí arpía.
 (English: There's no altar, but there's a gambling den; not much of a Christian, / but he's very much a cardsharp, not a cleric, definitely a harpy).
 Góngora's nose, the subject of Quevedo's "A una nariz", begins with the lines: Érase un hombre a una nariz pegado, / érase una nariz superlativa, / érase una alquitara medio viva, / érase un peje espada muy barbado (English: Once there was a man stuck to a nose, / it was a nose more marvellous than weird, / it was a nearly living web of tubes, / it was a swordfish with an awful beard).